 Photo from Wikimedia, Creative Commons, by Ziko van Dijk.
 No edits made

-The stalls serve as mini display rooms for the collection of photographs, posters, handbills, stage equipment, and instruments.
-There are streaming videos of classic club shows, and headphones hang from the ceiling, each playing a different Icelandic punk song.
-You can also try on leather jackets and strike a pose with a guitar or behind the drums.
+The old stalls serve as mini display rooms for photographs, posters, handbills, stage equipment, and instruments.
+There are streaming videos of classic club shows, headphones playing different Icelandic punk songs, and you can even try on a leather jacket and pose with a guitar or behind the drums.

 Despite its small size and odd history, or perhaps because of it, this quirky and offbeat punk shrine is one of the best museums in Iceland.